LyonMuller/LyonMuller/README.md

 I focus on:

 - Performance and Technical SEO
 - Accessibility (WCAG Compliance)
 - Custom Plugin Development & API Integration
 - Modular and maintainable architecture

-I’ve worked with national and international clients, helping deliver high-performing solutions with attention to detail and clean code.
+I’ve worked with national and international clients, delivering high-performing solutions with attention to detail and clean code.

 ---